 - mlx_Cov: (table) ids and covariates read from the dataset.

-- mlx_CovDist: (distribution) log normal distribution of covariates from the dataset with empirical mean and variance for continuous covariates and multinomial low based on frequencies of modalities for categorical covariates.
+- mlx_CovDist: (distribution) distribution of covariates from the dataset with empirical mean and variance for continuous covariates, set as lognormal for positive continuous covariates, normal for continuous covariate with some negative values, and multinomial low based on frequencies of modalities for categorical covariates.

 - mlx_AdmID: (table) ids, amounts and dosing times (+ tinf/rate or washouts) read from the dataset for each administration type.